shanwuye/learngit/readme.txt

 here is a new text;
-now i wanna add this line;
+now i wanna add this line let's get longer;